Aquaspace: Ecosystem Approach to Making Space for Sustainable Aquaculture

 The aquaculture sector needs to increase production in the face of declining wild fish stocks and increased demand for seafood worldwide.
 Despite many government and EU initiatives to increase aquaculture development, European aquaculture production has flat-lined in recent years.

-The overall impact of the project will be to enable the aquaculture sector to grow sustainably and to effectively negotiate for space using Marine Spatial Planning.
+The overall impact of the project was be to enable the aquaculture sector to grow sustainably and to effectively negotiate for space using Marine Spatial Planning.

-AquaSpace will provide increased space of high water quality for aquaculture, leading to sustainable development and increased production.
+AquaSpace sought to provide increased space of high water quality for aquaculture, leading to sustainable development and increased production.

 - The Scottish Association for Marine Science – Lead Partner (UK)

 - Bluefarm SRL (IT)